snubwoody/wakunguma.com/src/articles/async.md

 }
 ```

-Most languages have threads, but handling threads can be complex, error prone, and have bad perfomance.
-So for concurrency
-most languages have async tasks.

 > Goroutines run in the same address space, so access to shared memory must be synchronized.
 > The sync package provides useful primitives, although you won't need them much in Go as there
 > are other primitives.
 (See the next slide.)

-> In C# or Python 3, each function is colored as either sync or async.
-> You can quite easily call an async function from a sync context, but doing a blocking
-> sync call from an async context is forbidden (although possible).
->

 [Channels](https://gobyexample.com/channels)